certtools/intelmq/docs/Bots.md

 * `http_verify_cert`: path to trusted CA bundle or directory, `false` to ignore verifying SSL certificates,  or `true` (default) to verify SSL certificates
 * `ssl_client_certificate`: SSL client certificate to use.
 * `http_header`: HTTP request headers
-* `http_timeout_sec`: A tuple of floats or only one float describing the timeout of the http connection.
-Can be a tuple of two floats (read and connect timeout) or just one float (applies for both timeouts).
-The default is 30 seconds in default.conf, if not given no timeout is used.
-See also https://requests.readthedocs.io/en/master/user/advanced/#timeouts

 ### Generic URL Fetcher